-Petitioner contends in the alternative that the capital expenditures, by being compliant with AB 1054, makes them intangible assets exempt from taxation, but provides no explanation, evidence, or legal or appraisal basis or authority to support this contention.34 Petitioner further contends that the property Petitioner spent \$1.6 billion replacing has been discarded and is no longer owned by Petitioner, but, as Respondent points out, Petitioner has provided no specific evidence of retired assets being assessed within its 2023 unitary value.
+While Petitioner contends in the alternative that the capital expenditures are intangible assets exempt from taxation, Petitioner provides no legal or appraisal basis or authority to support this contention.
+Petitioner further alternatively contends that the property Petitioner spent \$1.6 billion replacing has been discarded and is no longer owned by Petitioner, but, as Respondent points out, Petitioner has provided no specific evidence of retired assets being assessed within its 2024 unitary value.
 Further, Respondent states that the \$1.6 billion dollars of tangible, depreciable equipment was purchased and is currently installed as part of Petitioner's physical infrastructure.
+Accordingly, we concur with Respondent that neither AB 1054, nor any other provision of law identified supports the exemption of these assets from property taxation.